ontio/ontology-DID/docs/en/verification_provider_specification.md

 [中文版](../cn/verification_provider_specification_cn.md)

-<h1 align="center">The Access Standard for Authentication Service Partners</h1>
+<h1 align="center">The Access Standard for Trust Anchor</h1>
 <h3 align="center">Version V0.6.0 </h3>

 ## Introduction

-This role refers to the partner that provides authentication services on the Ontology ecosystem.
+Trust Anchor refers to the partner that provides authentication services on the Ontology ecosystem.
 It may be government agencies, universities, banks, third-party authentication service agencies (such as CA agencies), biometric technology companies, etc. They provide multi-dimensional authentication for the owner of the ONT ID and record the HASH of authentication behavior and authentication result through the Ontology blockchain at the first time, thereby providing a standardized and credible authentication method for the user authentication requester.

 ## Interactive Process Description